B2B Marketing for Microsoft CSP Partners in Central Asia (2026 Guide)

 What CRM should CSP partners use?

 Dynamics 365 Sales (you should eat your own dog food).
 It integrates with Partner Center and demonstrates product knowledge to prospects.
 HubSpot Free is acceptable as a starting CRM if budget is zero.
+See our CRM for small business comparison for a detailed breakdown.

 How do I compete with local IT companies that offer pirated software?